maeager/Agilent2Dicom/README.md

 New example FDF image type testing procedures should have:

-* a 'run_<type>' routine that converts the FDF folder to DICOM and converts the DICOMs to Nifti;
+* a 'run_<type>' routine that converts the FDF folder to DICOM and converts the DICOMs to NiFTI;
-* a check_<type>' routine that displays the dimensions of the dicom and nifti files;
+* a check_<type>' routine that displays the dimensions of the dicom and NiFTI files;
 * a test_<type> routine that runs dciodvfy on the Dicom files;
 * [optional] a view_ routine for mrview and fslview to show the DICOM or NIFTI images